tiagodsilva/ThreadingAnts/README.md

 # ThreadingAnts

 Multithreading ants are eating cakes.
-This is so scary and threatening.
+This is so scary and threatening; however, the Makefile is available.